RailsEventStore/rails_event_store/railseventstore.org/source/docs/exceptions.html.md

 ### RubyEventStore::ReservedInternalName

 Occurs when passing stream name of `all` when using `RailsEventStoreActiveRecord` of `RubyEventStore::ROM` repository.
 This stream name is used internally to implement global stream.
 Use dedicated global stream readers in order to read events from it.

+### RubyEventStore::ProtobufEncodingFailed

+Raised when event's `data` is not serializable by `RubyEventStore::Mappers::Protobuf`.